 Memory available: ~16GB/core

 The memory consumption was measured using the UNIX time command, giving the memory peak consumption.
-The memory required for encoding one GOP in RA configuration at QP=32 was measured.
+The memory required for encoding 4 GOPs in RA configuration at QP=32 was measured.
 The test was performed on two sequences, one from each SDR class.